-- There is no monthly maintenance fee.
+- There is no monthly service charge.

 - FDIC insured — INTRUST Bank is FDIC insured, meaning our CDs are covered up to the maximum amount allowed.
 If you’re considering another bank, however, be sure to read the fine print as not all banks offer FDIC insurance.

 - Interest is compounded daily and guaranteed.
 This allows you to grow your savings without potential risk factors associated with other investments, like stocks and bonds.

 - Rates are often higher than a regular savings account.